 The degree requires 48 hours of graduate credit completed during four 9-day residencies at Converse College, offered twice annually (summer and in January), four mentoring semesters, a fifth graduating residency, the completion of a substantive analytical project on literature or craft, and a book-length creative thesis and oral defense.

-The main requirement for applications is a portfolio of original work.
-Please submit three copies of the following:
+The main requirement for applications is a portfolio of original work comprised of the following:

 - Applicants in Fiction and Young Adult Fiction: approximately 25 pages of fiction or young adult fiction, typed and double-spaced.